 Associate Director, Ada Lovelace Institute

-In November 2022 the Information Commissioner’s Office (ICO), Ada Lovelace Institute (Ada) and Hopkins Van Mil (HVM) worked together to ask members of the Citizens’ Biometrics Council (the Council) for their views on the ICO’s proposed approach to advising on and regulating the use of biometric data.
+In November 2022 the Information Commissioner’s Office (ICO), the Ada Lovelace Institute and Hopkins Van Mil worked together to ask members of the Citizens’ Biometrics Council (the Council) for their views on the ICO’s proposed approach to advising on and regulating the use of biometric data.

-The Council was established by Ada in 2020, with the support of public dialogue specialists HVM.
+The Council was established by the Ada Lovelace Institute in 2020, with the support of public dialogue specialists Hopkins Van Mil.
 It comprises a demographically diverse group of 50 members of the UK public who took part in a deliberative dialogue about biometric technologies and data.
 To conclude their deliberations, the Council made a series of recommendations in response to the question: ‘What is or isn’t OK when it comes to the use of biometrics?’, which were published in 2021.

 As part of the ICO’s work on regulating biometric data, including the drafting of proposed new guidance on biometric technologies and data, they considered the Council’s earlier recommendations.
 When drafting new guidance on biometric data and biometric technologies, the ICO assessed whether and how it could consider the Council’s recommendations.

-In autumn 2022, in partnership with Ada and HVM, the ICO presented their proposed approach to regulating biometrics to 30 members of the Council for their feedback.
+In autumn 2022, in partnership with the Ada Lovelace Institute and Hopkins Van Mil, the ICO presented its proposed approach to regulating biometrics to 30 members of the Council for their feedback.
 During three online workshops and use of an online reflection space, the Council engaged with staff at the ICO, received presentations and information and considered the ICO’s proposals through facilitated, collaborative discussion.